ronhuang/steamy/README.md

-Fan of HOT or NOT?
-You are in luck.
-This gadget allows you to check out the good looking people on HOT or NOT using Google Desktop Gadget.
+This gadget allows you to check out the attrative people and rate them using Google Desktop Gadget.

 Features: